tommay/photo-tagger/doc.md

 * *>* goes the other way in the list of applied tags.

 Note that tags are applied or removed immediately.
-What you see in the top section is that the photo's tags _are_, not what they will be.
+What you see in the top section is what the photo's tags _are_, not what they will be.
 _There is currently no easy way to get a photo's original tags if you mess them up._